Equations

 - One or more equations did not get rendered due to their size.

-is similar to the case tag => tac
+case' is similar to the case tag => tac tactic, but does not ensure the goal

-has been solved after applying tac
+has been solved after applying tac, nor admits the goal if tac failed.

-closes the goal using sorry
+Recall that case closes the goal using sorry when tac fails, and

 the tactic execution is not interrupted.